Mount Scholarships and Grants

 Third Century Scholarship

-The Third Century Scholarship offers financial support to two (2) students in scholarships and grants of $40,000 per year.
+The Third Century Scholarship offers financial support to one (1) student in scholarships and grants of $40,000 per year.
 The scholarship assists high-achieving, low-income, underrepresented students from the Washington, D.C. metro area, and provides financial, mentoring, and social support to help students succeed in earning a bachelor's degree from Mount St. Mary's University.

 Campus Ministry Scholarship